I’m Chris. As it says, I’m a writer. Sometimes I write for free, sometimes I write for money. You can find much of my written work here.

 I’m also a peddler of various suspicious websites intended to provoke delight and concern in roughly equal measure.
 You can find those here.

-For ease of browsing and my own sanity, I’ve taken to collecting as much of my written work as possible at a page on Pinterest.
-So, to see if I’m lying when I say I’m a writer, please click the Pinterest logo.
+For ease of browsing and my own sanity, I used collect as much of my written work as possible at a page on Pinterest.
+I haven’t updated it or added to it since Clive Dunn was in everyone’s dead pool every year.
+Nevertheless, to see if I’m lying when I say I’m a writer, please click the Pinterest logo.

 In addition, I have written a series of travelogues about trips around the world I’ve made over the last few years.
 To signify the world I’ve found an image of a globe.
 Sometimes I find linear thinking the very finest type of braining.
 Click the globe to read travel tales.